juberiya1ajaz/theatermuse/README.md

 ## 💻 What it does

 Our web app **APP NAME** is built with the following features:
-- A page where you can upload you script and get reviews from others
+- Shop for your theater needs.
-- User location for nearby plays
+- Users can search for all nearby theaters.
-- eCommerce
+- Opportunity to get a job in the theater industry.
-- Opportunity
+- User can upload their play script and get reviews from others.

 ## ⚙️ How we built it